Connor88888/exp-net-fundamentals-2025-Q2/notes/Week2_notes.md

 When attempting to add the proxy-demo ip to my host file for my local device I got an error due to not having the appropriate permissions to edit the hosts file.

 ## Forward Proxy

+can provide connectivity to a network for the hosts behind it.

+usually used for security or contect filtering.

+Review VPC disgram to understand how  a private subnet would use a proxy to connect out to the internet.

+The proxy can also be configured to cache web content.

+Squid proxy is typically located near the edge of the network.

 ## HA Proxy Notes